pgburt/fun-python/README.md

 ## Do I need to know Math to program?

-Not really.
+Nott really.
 IF you can add `500 + 60` together, you know enough Math to program.
 This is the kind of Math use in 99% of programming.
 Most basic programming is more about staying organized, and and paying close attention to the details.

 The other 1% is often falls under the category of Discrete Mathematics or Linear Algebra.
 This other Math is used to tell how slow an algorithm might be, or how to sort a list of integers the fastest way.
 It's a niche category of programming, and often these sorts of calculations are things you can look up online.